pr222/assignment-iot/Tutorial.md

 As the quickstart mentions you use the verify-button in the IDE to compile the code in order to make sure that everything runs correctly.
 Then make sure that the device is connected to the computer with the USB-cable and push the Upload-button to upload the code to the device.

-- To use the web editor together with Arduino IoT Cloud
+- To use the web editor together with Arduino IoT Cloud:

 In order to use the web editor, you need to download a [plugin](https://create.arduino.cc/getting-started/plugin/install) on your computer.
 [Welcome page to plugin](https://create.arduino.cc/getting-started/plugin/welcome).
 The preffered browsers to use with it is Chrome or Firefox.

-Make sure to register the kit on the Arduino webpage with an Arduino account.

->How is the device programmed?
-Which IDE are you using?
-Describe all steps from flashing the firmware to installing plugins in your favorite editor and how flashing is done on MicroPython.
-The aim is that a beginner should be able to understand.
->- [x] Chosen IDE
->- [x] How the code is uploaded
->- [ ] Steps that you needed to do for your computer.
-Installation of Node.js, extra drivers, etc.
+So by using the browser you can log in to the Arduino IoT Cloud and ude the web editor there.

+However, using the web editor ended up not being as user friendly and reliable as using the downloaded IDE as the controller easily lost connection without reliably re-connecting.
+On the other hand the web editor should also enable transfering code to the controller wirelessly over WiFi once the controller has code that connects to the Arduino Cloud and is online.

+You can access the code in the web editor from the downloaded IDE by logging in to your account and pull the code from the cloud, edit and then push it to the cloud to update the code.
+You can choose freely wether to transfer the code to the controller from the downloaded IDE or the web editor then.

+- Handle Arduino libraries:
+When using the downloaded IDE you need to install needed libraries to your computer, which you can do through the IDE itself.
+For the web editor you should not need to install libraries as they are already available in the Adruino Cloud.

 ### Putting everything together
 ![connect-controller](./images/connect-controller.jpg)